Abdul-Nosirrom/State-Machine-Tools/README.md

 ## State Machine Editor

+A state machine, once created, has a few options that can be specified.
+Firstly its' name which doesn't affect much.
+Then, for player character data, an Input Data object to associate the state machine with (for example, Dialogue state machine might have different inputs for its states) - without this set you cannot set the inputs associated with a state as it reads through the input data object to give the input options.
+Next is the condition field, which specifies what condition must be satisifed to automatically transition to this state machine.
+If this is not set, then transitions in & out of this state machine must be manually set.
+Finally there's a priority option, which is primarily there for state machines which may have overlapping conditions.

 ![Alt text](Screenshots/MoveListEditor.png?raw=true "State Machine Editor Example")

 Once you've set up your states, events, and attacks - you can now link them in and specify their transition conditions in the State Machine Editor.
-You may also specify different State machines to be used - therefore acting like a Hierarchal FSM.
-There are a few different values to edit within a given state in this editor:
+Two types of state nodes can be created, a normal State Node (which has inputs, output transitions, interrupts) and a state machine transition node which only has an input and priority associated with it, but two selection nodes.
+One to select which state machine to transition to, and another to select which of its states to transition to.
+The modifiable parameters for each state (State Node & State Machine Transition Node) are:

 - Directional Input: Seen in the Air Launch state, specifies specific directional input that must be satisfied to enter the state
 - Button Input: Top right, specifies the button input associated with the state